 Looking back, is there anything you’d do differently?

 I wish I’d gone to a university further away to stand on my own two feet a bit sooner and have a different experience.
 Sometimes getting away enables you to spread your wings and make new friends and contacts.
-Having said that, I did absolutely love Staffordshire University and in fact one of my lecturers was Karen Elder, who is now Beswicks’ head of dispute resolution.
+Having said that, I did absolutely love Staffordshire University.

 Overall I wish I’d had a bit more faith in myself.
 At times I didn’t think I could do it, despite my parents telling me I could.

 Studying law is not easy and it’s not how it’s portrayed on the TV but I don’t regret a thing and my mum, dad and nan are very proud of me!